rixo/svelte-template-hot/README.md

 The Rollup plugin on the other hand is still little more than a proof of concept by now, but it has better sourcemap support and error reporting.

 Support for both Nollup and Rollup HMR is provided by (also pretty experimental) [rollup-plugin-svelte-hot](https://github.com/rixo/rollup-plugin-svelte-hot).
 Please report issues regarding HMR in [this plugin's tracker](https://github.com/rixo/rollup-plugin-svelte-hot/issues).
-Or [this project](https://github.com/rixo/svelte-template-hot/issues) might make more sense.
+Or [the current project](https://github.com/rixo/svelte-template-hot/issues) might make more sense.
 You be the judge.

 ### Start HMR server with Nollup